 - Groups in group therapy

 I get involved and find professional engagements in programs and projects supporting women and immigrants.
 The impact of immigration with its traumatic backdrop has always been an important topic to me.
-I am employed as a psychotherapist at the Woman Health Centre FemSüd in the Kaiser Franz-Josef-Hospital in Vienna.
-Also, I have the responsibility as group leader for an anti-obesity project „rundum gsund”.
+Previously, I held the role of a psychotherapist at the Woman Health Centre FemSüd in the Kaiser Franz-Josef-Hospital in Vienna from 2014 to 2021.
+Also, I had the responsibility as group leader for an anti-obesity project „rundum gsund”.
 Much of my early experience was gained working for 3 years at the International Psychotherapy Clinic of Sigmund Freud University in Vienna, as well as, work experience at Headache Psychiatric Clinic for Children and Adolescents in Medical University Vienna (AKH), and in integration projects with children (e.g. Anton Sattler Gasse Mittelschule).

 *More information: Theoretical background ...